sureshg/ExoQuery/README.md

 Note several things:

-* The `@CapturedFunction` annotation is used to mark the function as a dynamic function, otherwise a parsing error along the lines of:
+* The `@SqlFragment` annotation is used to mark the function as a dynamic function, otherwise a parsing error along the lines of:
   ```
   Could not understand the SqlExpression (from the scaffold-call) that you are attempting to call `.use` on...